junxit/us-congress-bills-110/bill.md

 - **(a)** *Employer rules and policies*
   - **(1)** *In general* Nothing in this Act shall be construed to prohibit a covered entity from enforcing rules and policies that do not intentionally circumvent the purposes of this Act, if the rules or policies are designed for, and uniformly applied to, all individuals regardless of actual or perceived sexual orientation.
   - **(2)** *Sexual harassment* Nothing in this Act shall be construed to limit a covered entity from taking adverse action against an individual because of a charge of sexual harassment against that individual, provided that rules and policies on sexual harassment, including when adverse action is taken, are designed for, and uniformly applied to, all individuals regardless of actual or perceived sexual orientation.
-  - **(3)** *Actions conditioned on marriage* An unlawful employment practice under section 4 shall include an action described in that section that is conditioned, in a State in which a person cannot marry a person of the same sex, either on being married or being eligible to marry.
+- **(b)** *Employee benefits* Nothing in this Act shall be construed to require a covered entity to treat a couple who are not married in the same manner as the covered entity treats a married couple for purposes of employee benefits.
-- **(b)** *Employee benefits* Nothing in this Act shall be construed to require a covered entity to treat a couple who are not married, including a same-sex couple who are not married, in the same manner as the covered entity treats a married couple for purposes of employee benefits.
+- **(c)** *Definition of marriage* As used in this Act, the term “married” or “marry” refer to marriage as such term is defined in section 7 of title I, United States Code (referred to as the Defense of Marriage Act).

 ## § 9.
 Collection of statistics prohibited